hackclub/hackclub/workshops/responsive_navbar/README.md

 Learn more about [`media-queries`](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).

-Now, all the styles which comes under this query will only be applied when the `max-width:450px` condition is true.
+Now, all the styles which come under this query will only be applied when the `max-width:450px` condition is true.

 Here, we will make our navbar vertical instead of horizontal and we'll push it off screen.
 ```css